hknd23/DeepLearningCausal/README.md

 ```

 #### Plotting Deep Neural Network-Estimated PATT
-The distribution of the PATT obtained from the PATT-C models that is estimated via deep neural networks can be visualized by using The estimated PATT from the PATT_C model using deep neural networks can be illustrated by using `plot()`:
+The distribution of the PATT obtained from the PATT-C models that is estimated via deep neural networks can be visualized by using `plot()`:

 ![](tutorial_files/tutorial_files/figure-gfm/pattcnnv-1.png)<!-- -->